 Soon after Tristan Strong, Eric’s agent asked if he was interested in creating the book art for Shuri, the new Black Panther book by author Nic Stone.
 Both Marvel and Scholastic specifically chose Eric to do the book cover art for this new two-part series which will be on bookshelves in 2020.

-Eric who is the mentor of CG Spectrum’s Advanced Illustration Diploma teaches students who want to become professional illustrators how to work with publishing, film and game industry clients and what it takes to create compelling marketing artwork for films, as well as book cover and game card art.
+Eric who is the mentor of CG Spectrum’s Advanced Illustration Course teaches students who want to become professional illustrators how to work with publishing, film and game industry clients and what it takes to create compelling marketing artwork for films, as well as book cover and game card art.